Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 He proudly replied, "It's where I grew up!
 Me and Gramps are from Fonsett Village, just over the ridge here."

-Nia was surprised by his nationality, "Hmph!
+Nia was surprised, "Hmph!
 I wouldn't have pegged you for a Leftherian."

-Pyra gets excited, "So **this** is your home..."
-Felt great to be a guest of one's partner, eh!
-Without further ado, the ship sailed straight for Home Sweet Home.
+Pyra got excited, "So **this** is your home..."
+So now she's a guest to her partner's home,eh!
+The ship sailed straight for Home Sweet Home.

 ---